News & Insights

 The Role of a CEO - Part III - Being The Best CEO

-What does it actually take to be the best at this job?
-The answer runs through Buffett and Musk, the Greek maxim know thyself, and Aristotle's eudaimonia.
-The math underneath the role is older and simpler than the literature suggests.
+What does it take to be the best CEO?
+The answer runs through Buffett, Musk, the Greek know thyself, and Aristotle — older and simpler than the literature.

 Insights